 |Nursing Sensitive Quality Indicators||

-Please come prepared to discuss quality indicator scores in your practice setting (non-inpatient units, see below) and how your practice with patients/families and in conjunction with colleagues on the unit positively impacts these indicators.
-Describe specifics of your participation and/or leadership in improving unit practice with respect to at least one indicator.
+Be prepared to describe specifics of your participation and/or leadership in improving unit practice with respect to at least one indicator.
 You may bring documents to help you talk about this important aspect of professional nursing practice at UMHS.
 For example, you may serve as the Skin Liaison for your unit OR you may be part of a team who has created a plan to monitor and improve daily practice in relation to Hand Hygiene.

 Internal link; accessible via UMHS Network or VPN only: